Lin-1997/Edge-TB/README.md

    ├─ dataset  >>  Splitted dataset, static files, shared by NFS ├─ dml_tool
-      ├─ gl_dataset.json  >>  Dataset definition of all Gossip peer nodes, an example ├─ dataset_conf.py  >>  Used to generate dataset conf file for each node ├─ gl_structure.json  >>  Structure definition of all Gossip peer nodes, an example ├─ gl_structure_conf.py  >>  Used to generate structure conf file for each Gossip peer  node ├─ splitter_fashion_mnist.py  >>  Used to download and/or split dataset └─ splitter_utils.py
+      ├─ gl_dataset.json  >>  Dataset definition of all Gossip peer nodes, an example ├─ gl_structure.json  >>  Structure definition of all Gossip peer nodes, an example ├─ dataset_conf.py  >>  Used to generate dataset conf file for each node ├─ gl_structure_conf.py  >>  Used to generate structure conf file for each Gossip peer  node ├─ conf_utils.py
+      ├─ splitter_utils.py
+      └─ splitter_fashion_mnist.py  >>  Used to download and/or split dataset, an example
    ├─ gl_manager.py  >>  Runtime manager, an example
    ├─ gl_run.py  >>  Test environment definition, an example
-   ├─ ctl_run_example.py >> Test environment definition with detailed annotations
    └─ links.json  >>  Network links definition

 worker